 Daytime sleepiness, fatigue, frequent desire for naps, morning headaches, irritability, insomnia, poor memory and concentration can lead to problems at work and within the family, however despite a busy social and work life these symptoms may not necessarily be the result of an enthusiastic lifestyle.

-Obstructive Sleep Apnoea (OSA) is a common, underdiagnosed condition which results in insufficient, good quality deep sleep whilst apparently asleep in bed.
-The disorder is characterized by obstruction and collapse of the upper airway during sleep, which results in complete cessation of breathing for 10 seconds or more (apnoea) during which time no air can pass to the lungs.
-Blood oxygen levels fall, leading to the sufferer moving from a deep level of sleep to a shallower one.
-This cycle of events can repeat itself many times during the night, completely destroying normal sleep patterns.
+Most commonly tThe disorder is caused by obstruction and collapse of the upper airway during sleep, which results in complete cessation of breathing for 10 seconds or more (apnoea) during which time no air passes into the lungs.
+This in turn lowers blood oxygen levels and the sufferer moves from a deep level of sleep to a shallower one.
+This cycle of events can repeat itself many times during the night, thereby completely disrupting normal sleep patterns.